OpenBCI/V3_Hardware_Design_Files/README.md

 Then click the 'Folder Enebled' radio button.

 Now when you open the .sch and .pcb files, you can modify to your hearts delight!

+# License Information

+All contents of this repository are released under [Creative Commons Share-alike 3.0](http://creativecommons.org/licenses/by-sa/3.0/).